haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 2nd Version:
 - Add Support for Matrix Multiply Accumulate (MAC) for AI acceleration
+- - Will be concurrently researching TPU architecture since I may eventually want this CPU be a master for TPU (tensor processing unit) submodules
 - Adding FRAT checkpoints
 - faster and more area efficient macro logic
 - improved division algorithm